 Hey and welcome back to Inspiration Wise!
 Hope you’re having a great day today.
+I want to talk about the experience with negative book review.

 If you’ve opened this blog post, you’re probably a published author and you’ve had some bad book reviews.
 Let me tell you from the get-go, those reviews have been happening since the dawn of time.
 I know how it sounds, but listen to this – it is possible to feel okay about a bad book review.

-Read on to see how
+Read on to see how to handle negative book review

 In order to understand how to handle a bad book review, you need to realize the sides involved.
 Yes, it’s you – the author and your reader.